walkthru/walkthru/README.md

 ## WalkThru Docusaurus preset

-A great way to use WalkThru is to add it to your Docusaurus site as a preset.
+The easiest way to use WalkThru is to add it to your Docusaurus site as a preset.
+If you do this, you won't need to use the data module and React component.

 Installation and configuration instructions can be found [here](https://walkthru-docusaurus.netlify.app/guides/installing-walkthru).